rabdumalikov/self-driving-donkey-car/README.md

 ### Things that we added/changed:
 * Removed throttle prediction, because the data for that are inconsistent.
 * Applied image augmentation before inference such as removing distortion and cropping.
-* Mapped left and right states to two different buttons for easy control.
-On top of that, left and right states are on a 0.30ms timer, after which the car automatically switched to a straight state.
-The main reason for that is that we want to be in a correct state longer during long turns.
+* Mapped *left* and *right* states to two different buttons for easier control.
+On top of that, *left* and *right* states are on a 0.30ms timer, after which the car automatically switches to a straight state.
+The main reason for using a timer is that we want to control the duration of being in a specific state, for example, during long turns.
 That's why by pressing a particular state button several times, the timer adds up.
-* Our car was stucking during right turnes, so for short period of time we increased throttle.
+* Our car tends to be stuck during right turns, so we increase the throttle for a short time.

 ### How did we collect data?
 At first, we tried to collect data properly by pressing the correct state before turning.
 This approach didn't work because of human error, and as a result, the data was inconsistent.
-Afterward, we wrote a script that consistently put behavior states on steering angle value.
+Afterward, we wrote a script that consistently put behavior states based on steering angle value.

 ### Cropping:
 Was the same as for **CustomLinear**.